AtomMaterialUI/material-theme-docs/docs/icons/atom-material-icons-plugin.md

 ----

-### Custom Accent Color
+### Custom accent color

-This option will let you override the *Accent Color* that is set for some icons, such as the _Checkboxes_.
+This option will let you override the *Accent Color* set for some icons, such as the _Checkboxes_.

 {% include figure.html content="/screens/accentColor.png" caption="Custom Accent Color" %}